nemuilemon/project-anc/docs/ALICE_CHAT_SETUP.md

 ```

 2. The main chat interface with Alice will load automatically
+3. Check the console output for "API client initialized successfully"
-3. Type a message and click send
+4. Type a message and click send
-4. Verify Alice responds
+5. Verify Alice responds

 ## Features